juaml/junifer/docs/understanding/index.rst

 =====================

 Before you start, you should understand how junifer works.
-Junifer is a tool conceived to extract features from neuroimaging data in a easy-to-use manner, with minimal coding and minimal user expertise in the internal aspects.
+Junifer is a tool conceived to extract features from neuroimaging data in an easy-to-use manner, with minimal coding and minimal user expertise in the internal aspects.

 Unlike other tools like FSL, SPM, AFNI, etc., junifer is not a toolbox to